Autonomous-Finance/aos-packages/packages/ownable/README.md

 ### No global state pollution

 Except for the `_G.Handlers.list`, the package affects nothing in the global space of your project.
+For best upgradability, we recommend assigning the required package to a global variable of your process.

 ## Overriding Functionality